All Products

 replicaSchedulingType: Duplicated

-Install ack-spark-operator 2.1.2 or later in the associated cluster in which you want to run the Spark job.
+Install ack-spark-operator version 2.1.2 or later in each member cluster where you want to run Spark jobs.

 2. On the Marketplace page, click the App Catalog tab.
 Find and click ack-spark-operator.